galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 # Cell Cycle Regression

 The second step after scoring the cell cycle genes is to regress out their effects.
 Now that we know which genes are linked to the cell cycle and how they are affecting our cells, we can subtract their effects from the data so that they won't influence our later analyses.
+We will regress out the `phase` variable in this step, which is the column we have just created to assign each cell to a specific phase.
+You will need to type this variable in to the {% tool Scanpy RegressOut %} tool.

 > ### {% icon details %} How does cell cycle regression work?
 >